michaelmolino/fotrino-films-frontend/README.md

 Fotrino Films is a video content hosting platform.
 It is designed for users to be able to upload content and share it easily with family and friends.

 This project is actively being developed and is not yet ready for use.

-Until I reach version 1.0, updates might break existing installs (eg. I won't provide DB migrations).
+### Tests?!

+This project only has one developer, is not used in production, and the behaviour changes at my whim!
+When it is more stable I will add tests.

 ## [Demo Site](https://films.fotrino.com/)